wfunk-lumeris/Covid/README.md

-**If you questions or suggestions please feel to add info to our wiki page (link is above) or send an email to info@lumeris.com.
+**If you questions or suggestions please feel to add info to our [COVID-19 Analytics wiki page](https://github.com/Lumeris-Health/Covid/wiki) or send an email to info@lumeris.com.

 **If you want updates to the model as we make improvements or add new models, please send an email to: info@lumeris.com.